unip1801/antaeus/README.md

 however it wouldn't be scalable for systems where there are tenths of thousands of invoices being handled on the same day.
 In that case, we should implement a lock that locks each invoice instead of locking all the invoices.

+---

+Seventh working session - Monday - 2h

+I decided to refactor the Billing Service as it got very crowded.
+I extracted the scheduling portion into the new SchedulingService and also created the ReportService in order to handle the logging for the batch operations.

+Now all the services respect the separation of concerns, as their responsibilities are better defined.